MicrosoftDocs/power-platform/power-platform/admin/settings-behavior.md

 ---
 # Manage behavior settings

 Use Behavior settings to adjust how model-driven apps appear and function.
-These settings do not apply to customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation) or canvas apps, except where noted.
+These settings do not apply to canvas apps, except where noted.

 These settings can be found in the Power Platform admin center by going to **Environments** > [select an environment] > **Settings** > **Product** >**Behavior**.